-The Decision Maker(s) shall seek to issue a written determination within thirty (30) business days of completion of the hearing.
+The Decision Maker(s) shall seek to issue a written determination within twenty (20) business days of completion of the hearing for cases where a student is the Complainant and/or Respondent, and within twenty (20) business days of the conclusion of the investigation in all other cases.
 The determination must be provided to the parties simultaneously and must include the following:

-- 1. Identification of the allegations potentially constituting sexual harassment under EP 1.204: - 2.
-A description of the procedural steps taken from receipt of the formal complaint through the determination, including any notification to the parties, interviews with parties and witnesses, site visits, methods used to gather other evidence, and hearings held; - 3.
-Findings of fact supporting the determination; - 4.
-Conclusions regarding the application of the EP 1.204 to the facts; - 5.
+- 1. Statement of the allegations of Sex Discrimination and/or Retaliation under EP 1.204. - 2.
+The procedural steps taken from receipt of the formal complaint through the determination, including any notification to the parties, interviews with parties and witnesses, site visits, methods used to gather other evidence, and hearings held. - 3.
+Findings of fact supporting the determination, including an evaluation of the evidence presented in the Fact-Finding Report and live hearing (if applicable). - 4.
+Conclusions regarding the application of EP 1.204 to the facts of the case. - 5.
 A statement of and rationale for the result as to each allegation, including a determination regarding responsibility, any disciplinary sanctions imposed on the Respondent, and whether remedies designed to restore or preserve equal access to the University's education program or activity will be provided to the Complainant; - 6.
 The procedure and permissible bases for both parties to appeal the determination.